CDMiXer/Woolloomooloo/gen/examples/echo/README.md

 The server echoes messages sent to it.
 The client sends a message every second and prints all messages received.

-To run the example, start the server:		//'implementationExecutor' has higher priority than 'xmlExecutor'
+To run the example, start the server:

     $ go run server.go